Countries that have completed the demographic transition typically exhibit what characteristic?

 Study for the Environmental Science (ENVS) Test.
 Review flashcards, multiple choice questions, and get hints and explanations.
 Prepare for your exam with confidence!

-Countries that have completed the demographic transition generally show significant progress in socio-economic development, characterized by good use of technology and high per capita income.
-The demographic transition model describes the shift from high birth and death rates to lower rates, as a country urbanizes and develops economically.
+Countries that have completed the demographic transition typically show characteristics like good use of technology and high per capita income.
+The demographic transition model outlines how countries progress through different stages of population growth, from high birth and death rates to low birth and death rates.

 Subscribe